mayant15/mayant15.github.io/content/posts/graveyard.md

 sorts of issues, generating SMT constraints that were very, very hard to solve for most practical programs.

-But this principle of "varying input types as well as values" led me to my current work – fuzzing libraries without function signatures.

 ## Testing schedulers

 Different work scheduling algorithms have different guarantees.
 I wanted to build something to